M-Elfeki/GDPP/README.md

 ### GDPP is scalable
 Our loss can be applied to different architectures and data of various complexity.
-We embedded our loss with GAN trained on CIFAR-10(top) and CelebA(bottom).
+We embedded our loss with: Variational AutoEncoder, Generative Adversarial Networks trained on Stacked-MNIST, CIFAR-10(top) and CelebA(bottom) for different architectures, data and models.

 <p align="center">